| Burke County Smart Start works with many

 Quality

-Department of Social Services provides bonus incentive paid to
+Department of Social Services provides maintenance incentive paid to

 child care programs (centers and homes), which have achieved a